 The Hoverheart did struggle when attempting to cross grassy areas or sand and dirt, sinking in even on the hard-packed earth.

 For our next metric, also worth 20% of the total score, we assessed the customer support quality of each manufacturer.
 This is especially important for these products, as they are by no means bulletproof and can be prone to taking some heavy damage, depending on how hard you ride them.
 The Hoverheart scored about average, again earning a 5 out of 10 for its performance.
-You can see how this compared to the rest of the pack in the chart below.
+View the chart below to see how this compared to the others.

 First, we assessed the how much damage the board had sustained throughout our rigorous testing process.
 Fortunately, there were only a few minor dings and dents — no major damage.